 Lions and tigers and bears!
 Oh yay!
-My boyfriend and I ventured down to Pine Mountain, Georgia for an animal encounter adventure at Wild Animal Safari.
+Travel to Pine Mountain, Georgia for an animal encounter adventure at Wild Animal Safari.
 Read on for tales of our wild time!

 Wild Animal Safari Drive-Thru

 Kevin was very brave risking his nice car against the horns of the bison that immediately stuck their noses to our window in search of food.

 The park also offers vans for rental and a seasonal guided bus tour so that you don’t have to risk you car if you don’t want to.